-Currently, my research is focused on new digital media and technological devices impacting creativity within the design process.
+Researchers have defined creativity as a mixture of nature and nurture.
+My research focuses on new digital media and technological devices impacting creativity within the design process.
 The design process is an excellent example of creative thinking used to solve wicked problems present in all Social Sciences.
 The way the design process unfolds and the influence of traditional design tools have been extensively studied since the 1960s.
 These tools have been defined as critical in moving the design process forward.
 The issue is that new digital tools are currently changing the way wicked problems are tackled within the design process.
 Furthermore, current design students rely mainly on digital media to unfold their design process.
 These statements are acute since the way design is taught must adapt to this transition to effectively satisfy new students' needs.
-Protocol analysis is a methodology frequently used to research the design process.
-By recording the process and coding the multiple steps for analysis, researchers can understand what triggers creative actions.
-Currently, my research uses this methodology, enhanced with physiological tools to better triangulate data analysis.
-Through the use of psycho-physiological tools such as fNIR (Functional Near-Infrared Spectroscopy), EDA (Electro dermal Activity), ECG (electrocardiography) and eye-tracking, I am able to collect data through multiple sources within the creative process which pinpoint high cognitive load conditions, sensory arousal or unexpected occurrences linked with creativity.
+My research skills comprise protocol analysis enhanced with physiological tools to analyze creative processes better.
+Through psychophysiological tools, I can collect data through multiple sources within the creative process that pinpoint high cognitive load conditions, sensory arousals, or unexpected occurrences linked with creativity.

 I am driven by how new technologies and novel teaching pedagogies can contribute to design education.
 New digital media and immersive technologies enhance cognitive processes and allow the development of creative ideas.
 This premise guides my research, teaching practices, and projects and boosts my research agenda at the University of Florida.
 My latest journal publications focus on how different levels of embodiment in VR affect spatial skills, cognition, and idea generation.
 In these studies, I supported how VR has significant academic advantages, such as improving spatial skills in design education.